Herbal Terminology & Herb Actions

 Herbalism is the oldest known method of systematic healing using plants and many of today’s herbs are known to have been used therapeutically for thousands of years.
-The word ‘Herb’ refers to a plant of which the leaves, flowers, stems or roots are used for food, flavouring, scent, dyeing, healing remedies and preventative medicines.
+The word ‘Herb’ refers to a plant of which the leaves, flowers, stems, bark or roots are used for food, flavouring, scent, dyeing, healing remedies and preventative medicines.

 Herbs have also long been employed as air fresheners, perfumes, cosmetics, disinfectants, insect and animal repellents and attractors.
 The distinction between an herb and a spice is this: herbs are the fresh and dried leaves generally of temperate plants, often green in colour.
 Spices are the flowers, fruit, seeds, bark and roots typically of tropical plants, which range in colour from brown to black to red.